 Substance use disorders, according to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), are “mild, moderate, or severe to indicate the level of severity, which is determined by the number of diagnostic criteria met by an individual.”
 That criteria includes evidence of impaired control, social impairment, risky use, and pharmacological indicators like tolerance and withdrawal.

-Millions of Americans meet those diagnostic criteria and require professional help like the kind offered at our Dual Diagnosis addiction therapy in Athens Tennessee to treat it, however not nearly as many people who need help reach out to get it.
+Millions of Americans meet those diagnostic criteria and require professional help like the kind offered at our dual diagnosis therapy in Athens, TN to treat it, however not nearly as many people who need help reach out to get it.
 Instead, those addicted to substances like alcohol, opioids, hallucinogens, stimulants, and sedatives can struggle with the many different physical and psychological side effects of their use.
 And, when other conditions are occurring at the same time, such as mental illnesses, the substance use disorder can become much worse.

 There are dozens of different types of mental illnesses that can impact people in many different ways.
 Of the most common include anxiety disorders, mood disorders (such as depression), schizophrenia and psychotic disorders, and eating disorders.
 Each one of these mental illnesses can be challenging in its own right, producing effects that are difficult to manage.
 The National Alliance on Mental Health reports that 1 in 5 adults in the United States ages 18 and older experience mental illness in a given year.
 That rounds out to approximately 43.8 million people or 18.5% of the American population.